cenesdeveloper/StockTrader/README.md

 # StockTrader

-StockSim is an online stock trading simulation platform where users can practice buying and selling stocks using virtual money.
+StocTrader is an online stock trading simulation platform where users can practice buying and selling stocks using virtual money.
 This application provides a realistic trading experience with real-time stock data.

 ## Features